 The case is Mize v.
 Mentor Worldwide LLC, No. BC-649083, California Superior Court (Los Angeles).
-In late March the case was transferred and reassigned to the judge handling the other Mentor case, and the case number was changed to CV 17-1747 DMG (KSx).
+In March 2017 the case was transferred and reassigned to the federal judge handling Ebrahimi v.
+Mentor and the case number was changed to CV 17-1747 DMG (KSx).
 In August 2017 the case was remanded back to state court.

 Her husband, Spouse Plaintiff Minh Nguyen, is also suing Mentor on loss of consortium.

 They are represented by Jaime Moss and Jennifer Lenze at the Lenze Moss Law Firm, contact form, and Jason Jordan at Jordan Law.
 If you contact them, make sure to understand if it will be for an individual case or a class action.
 The latter (class actions) are not recommended.
 Those are what happened in the 90’s and is how the lawyers ended up with significant compensation.
 Another point to understand is that when a small law firm of one or two attorneys is leading a case, they will generally sell client referrals to other law firms.
 You may wish to inquire if this is the case; ask if you are out of state (outside California), if your referral will be sold to other law firms.

 From the article, Johnson & Johnson Unit Sued Over Leaking Breast Implants:

 “We believe the problems with Mentor’s silicone implant are pervasive and may have harmed thousands of women,” Moss said.
 “This suit may be just the tip of the iceberg.”